Rhode Island DUI Lawyer

 - Ten to sixty hours of community service

-DUI charges that are the result of an accident which caused serious injury or death are dealt with seriously in Rhode Island, with significantly enhanced penalties.
-These are the penalties for a first offense DUI resulting in an injury or fatality:
+DWI charges that are the result of an accident which caused serious injury or death are dealt with seriously in Rhode Island, with significantly enhanced penalties.
+These are the penalties for a first offense DWI resulting in an injury or fatality:

 - One to ten years in prison.